livereload/LiveReload/README.md

 1. Don't forget to pull all submodules after getting the source code.

-2. Run `rake prepare`.
+2. You need IcedCoffeeScript: `npm install -g iced-coffee-script` (version 1.3.x should be fine).

+3. Compile the backend files: `iced -I inline -c cli`.

+4. Run `rake backend` to package the backend into `interim/backend`.

-3. Open LiveReload/LiveReload.xcodeproj and build it with Xcode.
+5. Open LiveReload/LiveReload.xcodeproj and build it with Xcode.
 Alternatively, use `rake mac:release` or a similar task (see `rake -T` for the full list).

 Hacking tips